 Written By: Robert E. Sheriff, MS, CIH, CSP, President

 Crystalline silica has been classified as a lung carcinogen.
 OSHA issued its final rules for controlling worker exposure to crystalline silica on March 23, 2016.
 The specific OSHA regulation is 29CFR1926.1153 (Construction Standard) and 29CFR1910.1053 (General Industry/Marine).
-Sampling of workers that handle sand (silica) such as concrete mixing, paving, gravestones, countertops, marble products, sandblasting, oil & gas fracking, crushed stone products all require air sampling of workers to define exposure and the need for engineering controls or respiratory protection.
+A sampling of workers that handle sand (silica) such as concrete mixing, paving, gravestones, countertops, marble products, sandblasting, oil and gas fracking, crushed stone products all require air sampling of workers to define exposure and the need for engineering controls or respiratory protection.

-Also note that there are alternate methods of sampling but they should be performed by a properly equipped and knowledgeable Industrial Hygienist.
+Also, note that there are alternate methods of sampling but they should be performed by a properly equipped and knowledgeable Industrial Hygienist.
+The use of Objective Data for silica is allowed where past sampling of similar tasks showed exposure below the Action Level.

 The general provisions to both Construction and General Industry are generally the same:

-- Permissible Exposure Limit (PEL) over an 8-hour shift is 50 mg/M3 of air.
+- Permissible Exposure Limit (PEL) over an 8-hour shift is 50 ug/M3 of air.
+Applies to all 3 forms of crystalline silica: alpha quartz, tridymite, cristobalite.

 - Requires employers to use engineering controls to limit worker exposure where sampling indicates a level above the PEL.
 Respirators as a supplement to engineering controls where such efforts won’t adequately control exposure.

-- Medical exams if exposed at or above action level for 30 days or more per year starting June 23, 2018.
+- Medical exams if exposed at or above the Action Level for 30 days or more per year starting June 23, 2018.

 - Final Rule took effect on June 23, 2016, (60 days after publication).